 On June 14, 2013, Naughty Dog released a game that would change the lives of those who played it for a long time.

 It became a cult-like classic console action-adventure, survival horror video game—one that surpassed the expectations of both audiences and critics alike.
 It was an immersive game built in a fictional post-apocalyptic era for players to explore.
-It gained a tremendous amount of positive support from players, especially the ones you can find on video streaming applications/websites like YouTube.
+It gained a tremendous amount of positive support from players, especially the ones you can find on video streaming applications/websites like Twitch, Discord, or YouTube.
 The game's gameplay and beautiful graphics left its players in awe, and the narrative, storytelling, and bond built between the players and characters made it a hit.
 It became such a trend that, until today, people still find hidden or subtle clues within the game to expand their known knowledge of the game.

 Seven years after the successful first installment of the game, a new Part II was released to its audiences available to play on the PS4.
 This new sequel of the game left audiences and critics very divided: the positive on the right, and the negative on the left.
 Why does this titular, almost legendary, critically-acclaimed, and outstanding video game left its players to either love or hate it?

 How It All Started

 The Last of Us is an action-adventure survival horror console video game for those of you who don't know what it is.
 It's a game set in a fictional post-apocalyptic era about a story of two characters in a world that had been ravaged by a powerful disease.